Happy 100 years PLUS! Anniversary

-The Rotary Club of Philadelphia distributions of more than 16,000 thesauruses, dictionaries, atlases and library books just in the past six years have touched the lives of many thousands of Philadelphia school children at more than 25 city schools.
+The Rotary Club of Philadelphia distributions of more than 20,000 thesauruses, dictionaries, atlases and library books just in the past eight years have touched the lives of many thousands of Philadelphia school children at more than 25 city schools.

-The Rotary Club of Philadelphia sponsors the Philadelphia Rotaract Club at the University of Pennsylvania and the Drexel University Rotaract Club.
-Both clubs are composed of young people ages 18-30 who engage in community service outreach into the community.
+The Rotary Club of Philadelphia sponsors the Philadelphia Rotaract Club at the University of Pennsylvania and the Drexel University Rotaract Club (Ages 18-30).
+Both clubs are composed mostly of university students who engage in community service outreach to the community.

-The Philadelphia Rotary is also sponsoring another Interact Club at the Global Leadership Academy and an Early Act Club for elementary age children at the Andrew Jackson School.
+The Philadelphia Rotary is in the process of establishing an Early Act “community service” Club for elementary age children at La Salle Academy in Lower Kensington.

-As major funding highlights, the Philadelphia Rotary has been a financial partner in a project to improve maternal health care in Uganda for the past three years.
-This imitative linked medical professionals from Drexel University and Makere University in Uganda.
-In the past year, the club has also financed five Rotaplast surgical operations for children with cleft palates.
+In the past three year, the club has also financed seven Rotaplast surgical operations for children with cleft palates.
 And the Philadelphia Rotary purchased five Shelter Boxes to provide a temporary living environment for families in a natural disaster area.

-At the local level, the Philadelphia Rotary has financially supported outreach programs for the homeless, immigrant literacy, restoration of school music and targeted education for struggling readers in schools as well as supporting a program for babies under intensive medical care at Children’s Hospital.
+At the local level, the Philadelphia Rotary has financially supported outreach programs for the homeless, an immigrant literacy education program, restoration of school music programs in public schools, community workforce development, improved education for struggling readers in schools, and a program for babies under intensive medical care at Children’s Hospital.

 In the recent past, the Rotary Club of Philadelphia successfully sponsored three Rotary International Peace Fellowship winners from Philadelphia—two Philadelphia police lieutenants and a Philadelphia assistant district attorney—who studied violence prevention, peace building, mediation and compromise for three months at Chulalongkorn University in Bangkok.